binipringle/crim-outline/index.md

 2.	voluntary act 	Required Actus Reus elements: (1) solicits, requests, commands, importunes or otherwise attempts to cause such other person to engage in such conduct; (2) voluntary act
 3. need to show the other person committed the underlying crime
 4. Affirmative Defense: Renunciation

-#  Attempt

-**Incomplete attempt** – does some of what is required to commit the crime but not everything

-**Complete attempt** – a person does everything they need to do to complete the crime but something goes wrong so they don’t complete the crime (i.e. they miss)

-**MPC 5.05**

-**NYPL 110.05**

-In common law attempt crimes were punished less than the actual crime.
-The MPC and NYPL take a little different approach – MPC less except for severe crimes – NYPL more for less severe crimes (drug crimes is why)

 ## Attempt crimes in NY